Tecvity/tecvity-nextjs/README.md

 ```

 #### Add the Author's Image
-The `authorImage` (required) is the author's display picture.
-Upload it to `public/assets/img/team` or use an existing placeholder like `team.png`.
+The `authorImage` (optional) is the author's display picture.
+Upload it to `public/assets/img/team` or a placeholder is set by default `team.png`.
 Example:

 ```yaml
 authorImage: "/assets/img/team/njm.png"
 ```

 #### Add the Author's Profile
-The `authorProfile` (required) links to the author's profile if they are a founder.
-If not applicable, set it to `null`.
+The `authorProfile` (optional) links to the author's profile if they are a founder.
+If not applicable, set it to `null` or skip it.
 Example:

 ```yaml
 authorProfile: "/founders/Najam-Ul-Saqib"